388 King George Rd, Brantford, ON, N3T 5L8

 Know your car and know its capabilities so you don’t get sold short.

-The main reason a dealer cannot pay market rate is because reconditioning a car ready for resale costs time and money.
+The main reason a dealer cannot pay the market rate is that reconditioning a car ready for resale costs time and money.
 The closer you can get the car to that level, the more the dealer can afford to offer.